zaheenadeep/zaheenadeep.github.io/content/post/2025-11-17-a-practical-introduction-to-containers-with-docker/index.en.md

 If a container sounds awfully similar to a virtual machine, that is because it is.
 The difference is that a virtual machine simulates the hardware of a physical machine (including its motherboard, CPU, RAM, and NIC), whereas a container only simulates the _user space_ of an operating system.

 What is this user space?
-An operating system consists of two parts: user space and kernel.
-The kernel runs with higher privileges and conducts core operating system tasks like memory management, process creation, block I/O management, and network implementation.
-The user space is everything else in the operating system, including applications like `bash` and `ip`.
-A container only simulates user space because, as a Linux process, it uses the host operating system's Linux kernel.
+An operating system consists of two parts: kernel and user space.
+The kernel runs with higher privileges and conducts core operating system tasks like memory management, process creation, and block I/O management.
+The user space consists of every other program in the operating system that is not the kernel.
+This includes applications like `bash`, `ip`, or even Chrome.
+A container only simulates user space and not the kernel because, as a Linux process, it can simply use the Linux kernel of the host OS.

-So a host OS can have multiple containers, but they will all use the host OS kernel.
-This makes containers blazing fast to deploy, because you're skipping the overhead of simulating the kernel or hardware—as in the case of a virtual machine.
+So a host OS can have multiple containers, but they will all share the host OS kernel.
+This makes containers blazing fast to deploy, because you're skipping the overhead of simulating the kernel (or hardware—as in the case with virtual machines).

 ### Docker